sanonone/kektordb/DOCUMENTATION.md

 Graph quality in HNSW can be sensitive to the order of insertion.
 *   **Optimization**: The Refine process cycles through the index, re-evaluating the neighbors of each node.
 It checks if, given the current state of the database, better neighbors exist than those found at insertion time.
 *   **No Blocking**: Refine uses a "yielding" strategy: it processes small batches and releases the global lock between them, ensuring that search QPS remains stable even during heavy optimization.

+> **Performance Note:** Starting from v0.4.0, Int8 quantization uses an auto-training mechanism with smart sampling.
+You can ingest data directly into an `int8` index with zero pre-training delay.
+Ingestion and Compression are fully parallelized.